 \section{Related Work}

 Initial works on multilingual translation systems already showed some zero-shot capability \cite{johnson-etal-2017-googles, ha2016toward}.
-Afterwards, several works observed improved zero-shot translation performance by controlling or learning the level of parameter sharing between languages \cite{lu-etal-2018-neural, platanios-etal-2018-contextual}.
-Recently, models with full parameter sharing have gained popularity, with massive multilingual systems showing encouraging results \cite{aharoni-etal-2019-massively, zhang-etal-2020-improving, fan2020beyond}.
-Despite advantages such as compactness and ease of deployment, the tightly-coupled model components also lead to new challenges.
-One question is how to achieve language-agnostic representations at a suitable abstraction level.
-One approach is to introduce auxiliary training objectives to encourage similarity between the representations of different languages \cite{arivazhagan2019missing, pham-etal-2019-improving}.
-In this work, we took a different perspective: Instead of introducing additional objectives, we relax some of the pre-defined structure to facilitate language-independent representations.
+Since then, several works improved zero-shot translation performance by controlling or learning the level of parameter sharing between languages \cite{lu-etal-2018-neural, platanios-etal-2018-contextual}.

+Recently, models with full parameter sharing have gained popularity, with massively multilingual systems showing encouraging results \cite{aharoni-etal-2019-massively, zhang-etal-2020-improving, fan2020beyond}.
+Besides advantages such as compactness and ease of deployment, the tightly-coupled model components also open up new questions.
+One question is how to form language-agnostic representations at a suitable abstraction level.
+In this context, one approach is to introduce auxiliary training objectives to encourage similarity between the representations of different languages \cite{arivazhagan2019missing, pham-etal-2019-improving}.
+In this work we took a different perspective: Instead of introducing additional objectives, we relax some of the pre-defined structure to facilitate language-independent representations.

 Another line of work on improving zero-shot translation utilizes monolingual pretraining \cite{gu-etal-2019-improved, ji2020cross} or synthetic data for the zero-shot directions by generated by backtranslation \cite{gu-etal-2019-improved, zhang-etal-2020-improving}.
 With both approaches, the zero-shot directions must be known upfront in order to train on the corresponding languages.
 In comparison, our adaptation procedure offers more flexibility, as the first training step remains unchanged regardless of which new language is later finetuned on.
-This could be more suited to the practical scenario of later acquiring data for the new language.
-This work is also related to adaptation to new languages.
-Previous work mostly focused on adapting to one or multiple supervised training directions \cite{zoph-etal-2016-transfer, neubig-hu-2018-rapid, zhou-etal-2019-handling, murthy-etal-2019-addressing, bapna-firat-2019-simple}.
-Our goal is different in that we use adaptation to rapidly expand translation coverage via zero-shot translation.
+This could be suitable to the practical scenario of later acquiring data for the new language.
+Our work is also related to adaptation to new languages.
+While the existing literature mostly focused on adapting to one or multiple supervised training directions \cite{zoph-etal-2016-transfer, neubig-hu-2018-rapid, zhou-etal-2019-handling, murthy-etal-2019-addressing, bapna-firat-2019-simple}, our focus in this work is to rapidly expand translation coverage via zero-shot translation.